DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 }
 ```

-If I replaced this function with one that did nothing, the time necessary to set up the page structures went back to "fast" (and the kernel immediately panic'd, which is fine).
+If I replaced this function with an empty stub, the bootup time remained flat, regardless of memory size (and the kernel immediately panic'd, which is reasonable).

 As soon as _anything_ was done to `page`, the execution time shot back up, so this was not time spent processing, but triggered by merely accessing the memory.

 Could it be page faulting on the host?

 At this point I went to look at how Firecracker backs the guest's memory and it's [just a memory map](https://github.com/firecracker-microvm/firecracker/blob/4f19254474a296ecc1b78fd3444c303ac4922728/src/vmm/src/vstate/memory.rs#L185) but notably, these are the flags passed: